nomensa/coding-standards/jasmine/README.md

                 });
             });
         ```
     In the *bad* example, we can recognise good and bad points.
-The bad unfortunately outweigh the good:
     - (Good): The beforeEach function efficiently initiates the plugin for each test condition.
-    - (Bad): Current and future developers will have to remember to check the beforeEach function.
+    - (Bad): Current and future developers will have to remember to check the beforeEach function for each condition.
-    - (Bad): Circumventing the bottle-neck will either involve refactoring a lot of code, or repeating code.